Mexico Federal Law on the Protection of Personal Data Held by Private Parties (LFPDPPP)

 How it Works

-LFPDPPP structures obligations around core privacy principles (lawfulness, consent, purpose limitation, data quality) and prescribes security safeguards across administrative, technical, and physical control families, including privacy notices, ARCO rights handling, breach notification, and periodic audits.
+The Mexico Federal Law on the Protection of Personal Data Held by Private Parties (LFPDPPP) structures obligations around core privacy principles (lawfulness, consent, purpose limitation, data quality) and prescribes security safeguards across administrative, technical, and physical control families.
+It outlines lifecycle processes—collection, storage, transfer, retention, and deletion—while requiring privacy notices, ARCO rights handling, breach notification, and periodic audits as part of its regulatory requirements and risk management approach.

 Key Elements